Vae1ocks/FastAPI-Blog/README.md

 This FastAPI CRUD web app represents my interpretation of Clean Architecture.

-The project's functionality is a primitive blog: users can register, log into an account, and view articles.
+The project's functionality is a primitive blog: users can register, login to account, and view articles.
 CRUD for Articles, Comments and Users entities.

 <p align="center">
   <img src="docs/dishka_d2.svg" alt="DishkaD2" />